phil85/gurobi-based-approach-for-qkp/README.md

-# gurobi-based-approach-for-qkp
+# Gurobi-based approach for the quadratic knapsack problem
-An exact approach for the quadratic knapsack problem that uses the Gurobi solver
+An exact approach for the quadratic knapsack problem that uses the Gurobi solver (www.gurobi.com).